 c.
-Flight plan information may initially be recorded on FAA Form 7233-1 or other paper prior to entry into the operational system a.
-Inbound flights - all information.
+Flight plan information may initially be recorded on FAA Form 7233-1 or other paper prior to entry into the operational system

 6-1-7.
 PART-TIME FSS CLOSURE ACTION

 Part-time facilities must forward the following information to the designated guard FSS.